 By Manik Sharma Apr.
 13, 2019

-On this fateful day 100 years ago, India’s heart, the colour of its blood changed.
+On this fateful day 101 years ago, India’s heart, the colour of its blood changed.
 The Jallianwala Bagh massacre is a stain on the mottled history of the heinous British Raj.
-So can Theresa May’s almost-apology accomplish anything if Britain continues whitewashing its imperialistic past?
+So can annual apologies by its leaders accomplish anything if Britain continues whitewashing its imperialistic past?